Ada-Developers-Academy/core-unit-3/state-and-event-handling/updating-state.md

 ### Modify the JSX to Use Conditional CSS Classes

-Now, Sofia wants to use conditional CSS classes.
+Now, Sofia needs to conditionally select which CSS class to apply to the student's name.

-In her `Student` component, she creates a variable which holds the value of the appropriate CSS class.
-This value is based on:
+In her `Student` component, she will create a variable to hold the value of the appropriate CSS class.
+This value will use:

 - The value of `isPresent`
 - The names of the CSS classes she created earlier